-Beyond Myths: Symbolism as a Method of Communication with the Gods
+Beyond Myths: Symbolism as a Means of Communication with the Gods

 Abstract

 This paper analyzes the transition of communication systems from prehistoric shamanism to the institutionalized religions of Antiquity, exploring the hypothesis that symbolism functioned as an essential mediation protocol between the human and the spiritual realms (perceived as immaterial).
-The author argues that as social and demographic complexity increased, utilitarian shamanism evolved into state religion, while preserving shamanic invocation mechanisms within ecclesiastical rituals.
-The study investigates the use of symbols as a method of "dialogue" with entities that, in ancient conception, lacked biological support (body/brain) and thus could not use verbal language, resorting instead to an archetypal language similar to the subconscious processes described by analytical psychology.
-Concrete evidence of coding is examined: the Sumerian numerical hierarchy (the 12 magic numbers as ranks of authority), astrosemiotics (the identification of deities through the inverse orbital position of planets), and zoomorphic (snake/bird) or spatial (East/West, North/Sud) binary dichotomies.
-Finally, the paper traces the evolution of these sacred symbols into logographic and alphabetic writing systems, demonstrating that the foundation of human communication remains anchored in a symbolic matrix originally intended for interaction with the sacred.
+As social and demographic complexity increased, utilitarian shamanism evolved into state religion, while preserving shamanic invocation mechanisms within ecclesiastical rituals.
+The study examines the use of symbols as a method of communication with entities that, in ancient conception, lacked biological support (body/brain) and therefore could not employ verbal language, relying instead on an archetypal mode of expression comparable to the subconscious processes described in analytical psychology.
+Evidence of symbolic coding is discussed, including the Sumerian numerical hierarchy (the 12 “magic numbers” as ranks of authority), astrosemiotics (the identification of deities through planetary and orbital configurations), and zoomorphic (snake/bird) and spatial (East/West, North/South) binary dichotomies.
+Finally, the paper traces the evolution of these sacred symbolic systems into logographic and alphabetic writing, suggesting that the foundations of human communication remain embedded in a symbolic matrix originally associated with interaction with the sacred.